gozuacik/Tips_and_Tricks/README.md

 ## How can I enable Copy & Paste between Ubuntu VM and Windows?
 - You can have a look at following [video](https://www.youtube.com/watch?v=saiy4_XsLoA&t=103s)

+## How can I enlarge/increase a Virtual Machine's Disk in VirtualBox?
+- You can have a look at following [page](https://www.howtogeek.com/124622/how-to-enlarge-a-virtual-machines-disk-in-virtualbox-or-vmware/#:~:text=In%20VirtualBox%2C%20go%20to%20File,chance%20something%20can%20go%20wrong.)